puppetlabs/puppetlabs-apache/README.md

 ##### `url`

-This parameter specifies the URL used to contact the balancer member server.
+Specifies the URL used to contact the balancer member server.
 The default value is 'http://${::fqdn}/'.

 ##### `options`